unique¶

 see also

-st unique --help-vars
+st unique -Vorst unique --help-vars

 Examples¶

-itself), and also storing the number of duplicates (including the unique sequence itself) in the sequence header:
+De-replicate sequences using the sequence hash (faster than using the sequence seq itself), and also storing the number of duplicates (including the unique sequence itself) in the sequence header: